gnpy.core

 Evaluates the Raman profile along the z axis for all the frequency propagated in the fiber including the Raman pumps co- and counter-propagating

-static first_order_derivative_solution(power_in, alpha, cr, z, lumped_losses)
+static calculate_unidirectional_stimulated_raman_scattering(power_in, alpha, cr, z, lumped_losses)

-Solves the Raman first order derivative equation
+Solves the Raman equation

 Parameters